Why is good attendance so important?

 As far as possible, you should attempt to book medical and dental appointments outside of school hours.
 Where this is not possible, a note and appointment card should be sent to the attendance office.

 If the appointment requires your son/daughter to leave during the school day, they must be signed out at the reception by a parent/carer, unless other arrangements have been agreed in advance.

 Important: your child must attend school before and after the appointment, unless there are medical reasons why this cannot happen.

 What if my child is off school regularly due to medical reasons?

-We will always endeavour to work with families and support pupils with genuine medical needs; however, if there is cause for concern about the veracity of an illness, the school can request that parents/carers provide medical evidence.
+We will always endeavour to work with families and support pupils with genuine medical needs; however, if there is cause for concern about the veracity of an illness, the school will request that parents/carers provide medical evidence.

-Schools can record absences as ‘unauthorised’ if not satisfied about the authenticity of an illness.
+School reserves the right to record absences as ‘unauthorised’ if not satisfied about the authenticity of an illness.
 Medical evidence could take the form of prescriptions and/or medical appointment cards.

 Can I request a ‘Leave of Absence’ for my child?